 - Complete the quick and simple form below

 - Get no obligation advice for you BTL mortgage

 No Risk – Genuine Support – Dedicated Admin – Regular Updates

 Types: CCJ, Defaults, Missed Payments, IVA, DMP, Discharged Bankrupts

-Buy-to-Let mortgages generally have high arrangement fees attached to them.
-The best rates are often on the two-year fixed term deals.
-However, as the property investment market is undergoing significant changes, it may be wiser to invest early in longer-term fixed rate deals to avoid some of the tougher affordability tests due to come in later this year, affecting landlords with four or more properties (Portfolio Landlords).
+Buy-to-let mortgages generally have high arrangement fees attached to them.
+The best rates are often on two-year fixed-term deals.
+However, as the property investment market is undergoing significant changes, it may be wiser to invest early in longer-term fixed-rate deals to avoid some of the tougher affordability tests due to come in later this year, affecting landlords with four or more properties (Portfolio Landlords).

 One of the advantages just now with the deals is that it’ll stave off the effects of the changes to affect portfolio landlords.
 It’ll only buy some time though because the changes are still going to affect all landlords – eventually!

 It’s probably fair to say that the Bank of England’s Prudential Regulatory Authority has the property investment market in its sights.